• Skip to primary navigation

 Salsa roja is generally a pretty saucy salsa, but when you're making it, it's really up to you how chunky or smooth you want it to be.

-TIP: For a salsa roja that has some tomato chunks in it, leave one of the roasted tomatoes out of the blender.
+TIP: To make a salsa roja that has some tomato chunks in it, leave one of the roasted tomatoes out of the blender.
 Chop it up into a small dice and sprinkle it with a pinch of salt.
 Stir it directly into the salsa roja, or use it to top the salsa in the serving bowl.

 Storage Notes